gedrutten/Portfolio/content/3644QCA/Day13.md

 The fast train is amazing - 305kph and super smooth - I had a coffee on my table and it barely showed even a ripple.
 And I realised on the trip that it only cost as much as an Uber fare from the city to the airport back home in Brisbane.
 Crazy.
 500-odd km for the price of 15!

 The next 2 videos were taken on the journey to give some idea of the speed.
-The refresh rate of the camera sensor couldn't keep up with the speed, hence the angled fence posts and other features in teh foreground.
+The refresh rate of the camera sensor couldn't keep up with the speed, hence the angled fence posts and other features in the foreground.

 <video width="100%" controls>
     <source src="/img/3644QCA/day13/IMG_5105.mp4" type="video/mp4">